Kaushalkolhe2003/ProductManagementApp/README.md

-Step 1: Create a GitHub Repository
+--Step 1: Create a GitHub Repository
 Log In to GitHub: Go to GitHub and log in to your account.

 Create a New Repository: